-We all know that some foods are good for our body and some aren’t.
+We all know that some foods are good for our bodies and some aren’t.
 The same is true for your oral health: some foods are good for the health of your teeth and gums, and some foods can do damage.
 So it pays to consider your oral health when choosing the food you eat.

 Take care to monitor the ingredients in the food and drinks you consume.
 One ingredient to watch out for is sugar.
 It even turns up in the foods we consider to be healthy.
 For example, red apples actually contain up to 20 grams of sugar.

 Sweetened drinks – whether carbonated sodas, sweetened fruit juices or your twice-daily cup of sugary chai – all contribute to tooth decay.
 Fruit juices can be especially dangerous because we are convinced that they are good for us.
 A 12-ounce (around 350 ml) serving of grape juice, for example, contains over 58 grams of sugar.
 (One teaspoon of granulated sugar equals four grams of sugar.)

 That’s why it pays to read labels and develop an awareness of the sugar content in the foods you eat.